Conservative lawmakers trigger no confidence vote in UK PM May's leadership

 Graham Brady, chairman of the party's so-called 1922 committee, said the threshold for a vote had been exceeded.

+"The threshold of 15 per cent of the parliamentary party seeking a vote of confidence in the leader of the Conservative Party has been exceeded," Brady said, adding that he had told May of that development on Tuesday night by telephone.

-A ballot will be held between 1800 GMT and 2000 GMT (2.00am to 4.00am Singapore time) on Wednesday in the House of Commons and an announcement made as soon as possible afterwards, he said.
+A ballot will be held between 1800 GMT and 2000 GMT (2.00am to 4.00am Singapore time) on Wednesday in a room at the House of Commons and an announcement made as soon as possible afterwards, he said.

 "The votes will be counted immediately afterwards and an announcement will be made a soon as possible in the evening," Brady said.